Alternative Heroin Treatment Proves to be Dangerous – Heroin Rehab California a Better Option

 However, there have been a troubling number of deaths associated with it.
 From 1990-2008, 19 people have died within 76 hours of taking ibogaine, and it should be noted that this is most likely a very inaccurate figure.
 Since the drug is completely unregulated in the United States and mostly unregulated throughout the world, it is very likely that the total number of deaths is significantly higher.

 Those who reacted fatally to ibogaine, in most cases, have had pre-existing liver or cardiac conditions.
 Most notably, it can slow the individual’s heart rate to dangerously slow levels.
 If an individual is currently withdrawing from alcohol or other drugs, that can also result in death.

-In total, experts estimate that one out of every 400 people die after taking ibogaine.
+In total, experts estimate that one out of every 400 people dies after taking ibogaine.
 With how unregulated this type of treatment is, checking for those types of conditions before it is administered is often unfortunately not done.
 For example, an electrocardiogram can determine what heart conditions many patients may have, but this is often not done prior to the treatment.
-In fact, many of those who are providing this substance as treatment for opioid use have no medical qualifications whatsoever.
+In fact, many of those who are providing this substance as a treatment for opioid use have no medical qualifications whatsoever.